FAQ – Frequently Asked Questions

 STL data → CAD conversion will incur additional costs.

-Can I request only analysis, 3D modeling, and CAD conversion?
+Can I request only analysis, 3D modeling, or CAD conversion?

-If you have CT data, we can provide only 3D defect analysis and 3D modeling.
-Of course, we can also handle CAD conversion only.
+Yes.
+If you already have CT data, we can provide defect analysis only, modeling only, or CAD conversion only.

 Our technical sales staff regularly visit the Kanto and Kansai areas,